 Part Two portrays the re-emergence of food co-ops as a product of the 1960s Civil Rights, War on Poverty, and anti-war movements.
 Led by a new generation seeking healthier food and radical social change, food co-ops and buying clubs sprang up across the United States by the thousands.
 At the same time two million family farms were driven out of business by large agri-businesses.
 Industrial farms grew bigger in size and smaller in number, relying on synthetic chemicals and mechanization to grow cheap food and reap maximize profits.
 On the retail side supermarkets also consolidated.
 National chains emerged with enormous market share and economies of scale, driving smaller grocery stores out of business and out of urban neighborhoods.
 In this hyper-competitive environment, most co-ops did not survive.
 About two hundred managed to continue by pioneering the growing niche market of whole and organic foods and maintaining cooperative values.

-Part Three explores the present efforts of farmers, co-ops, and consumers to gain more control of their local economies.
-Farmers and co-op organizers show how they maintain their livelihoods in a system dominated by agri-businesses and giant grocery chains.
-The film also shows the impacts of a budding local food system created by food co-ops in the Minneapolis-St. Paul region, and the new wave of co-op growth occurring across the U.S. The final impression we hope to leave on our viewers is that co-ops not only offer a true alternative to corporate control of our food supply but also serve as vehicles for constructive social and economic change.
+Part Three explores the present efforts of farmers, co-ops, and consumers to gain control of their local food economies.
+Farmers and co-op workers show how they maintain their livelihoods in a system dominated by agri-businesses and large grocery chains.
+The film also shows the impacts of a growing local food system created by food co-ops in the Minneapolis-St. Paul region of Minnesota, and the new wave of food co-ops occurring across the U.S. During the last ten years there has been a resurgence of food co-ops and their mission to work together to educate members and the general public about healthy food and co-operative economies.
+Co-ops offer a true alternative to corporate control of our food supply and also serve as vehicles for constructive social and economic change.

 “Plant a radish, get a radish, never any doubt.
 That’s why I love vegetables, you know what they’re about!”